 2.1.1 Preliminary Planning

-During the routing phase of the pipeline has begun a preliminary planning process is followed and can be broken down into a few common aspects.
+During the routing phase of the pipeline, a preliminary planning process is followed and can be broken down into a few common aspects.
 The following aspects will normally be determined during the planning phase: the origin and the end destination of the pipeline, the product to be transported, the hydraulic factors such as the pipe diameter, and the type of flows expected in the pipeline.
-The approximate capital cost and running expenses will also be considered during the pre-planning phase although it does not pertain directly to the technical design of the pipeline.
+The approximate capital cost and running expenses will also be considered during the pre-planning phase, although they do not pertain directly to the technical design of the pipeline.

 2.1.2 Route Selection

-The route selection of a pipeline can be done on various platforms, the route can typically be selected on a highway map, topographical map or Google platforms such as Google Earth.
+Pipeline route selection can be done on various platforms.
+It can typically be selected on a highway map, topographical map, or Google platforms such as Google Earth.
 It is good practice to obtain the most recent aerial photography to gather the required data for route maps and property plans.
-This data will be required for right of way acquisition.
+This data will be required for right-of-way acquisition.

 2.1.3 Right of Way Acquisition

 A thorough assessment of the proposed right-of-way and its surrounding natural environment is done to identify the unique features that must be protected throughout the life of the pipeline.
-It is quite a rigorous process to obtain the right of way of a pipeline and various considerations have to be taken into account.
-Some of the important considerations will be explained in more detail in the following subsections.
+It is quite a rigorous process to obtain the right of way for a pipeline, and various considerations must be considered.
+The following subsections will explain some of the important considerations in more detail.

 2.1.3.1 Environment

-Analyzing environmentally-sensitive areas that need to be avoided, and having environmental experts complete an assessment on the entire proposed pipeline route.
-This process is known as an Environmental Impact Assessment, an abbreviation typically used in industry is EIA.
+Analyzing environmentally sensitive areas that need to be avoided and having environmental experts complete an assessment on the entire proposed pipeline route is known as an Environmental Impact Assessment; an abbreviation typically used in industry is EIA.

 2.1.3.2 Landowners